 Use Render Layers to manage multiple passes within a single scene and export to your compositor of choice, or as Adobe Photoshop (PSD) or Flash (SWFT) output.
 Generate and update a compositing tree based on the render layers in the scene.
 Import an EDL in Apple Final Cut Pro, XML, or AAF formats, change shot timings in the Camera Sequence, and re-export.
 Create and edit bevels in Illustrator files while maintaining the ability to update the original.

-Specialized tools and workflows enable you to efficiently manage large data sets.
+Manage large data sets with specialized tools and workflows.
 View and edit node relationships with the powerful dependency graph architecture.
 Segment scenes using assets and file referencing to help manage workflows, and to improve performance by offloading scene elements until you need them.
 Group nodes into containers and create custom and user-specific views.
 Extensively modify modeled data without rebuilding.

 mental ray is a registered trademark of NVIDIA ARC GmbH licensed for use by Autodesk, Inc.